komuw/naz/documentation/sphinx-docs/introduction.rst

 3.2.2 hooks
 =====================
-a hook is a class with two methods request and response, ie it implements naz's BaseHook interface as defined here. naz will call the request method just before sending request to SMSC and also call the response method just after getting response from SMSC. the default hook that naz uses is naz.hooks.SimpleHook which does nothing but logs.
+| A hook is a class with two methods `request` and `response`, ie it implements naz's ``naz.hooks.BaseHook`` interface.
+| ``naz`` will call the `request` method just before sending request to SMSC and also call the `response` method just after getting response from SMSC.
+| The default hook that naz uses is ``naz.hooks.SimpleHook`` which just logs the request and response.
-If you wanted, for example to keep metrics of all requests and responses to SMSC in your prometheus setup;
+| If you wanted, for example to keep metrics of all requests and responses to SMSC in your prometheus setup;

 .. code-block:: python